Writing Vector Functions

 Illustration of R function syntax.
 The image explains the parts of a function in R using labeled arrows and colors.
 At the top, the name 'func_name' is assigned using '<-' to a function.
 An arrow points to 'func_name' with the label 'assign the function a NAME.'
 The keyword 'function' is highlighted, with an arrow labeled 'indicate we are creating a function.'
 The parentheses contain 'func_arg1, func_arg2,' which are labeled as 'specify ARGUMENTS of the function.'
 The body of the function is placed between curly brackets and labeled 'write the BODY of the function between curly brackets.'
 Finally, the 'return(func_value)' statement is labeled 'return a value as the OUTPUT of the function.

-A (very) Simple Function
+A (Very) Simple Function

 The name of the function is chosen by the author.